pintub/dataStructure-algo/SlidingWindow.md

     //Find count of all <LargerPrefixSum, SmallerPrefixSum> pair

         sumTillNowVsCountOfSumTillNow.put(0, 1);//WHOAA!!!
-If TargetSum itself is present in the Array
+To handle, if TargetSum is Sum of All elems in Array

         for (int i = 0; i < nums.length; i++) {//Keep tracking sumTillNow count, And check if any previous sumTillNow existed with targetSum difference sumTillNow += nums[i];